 Practically everyone who has ever worked in a TV newsroom has heard these phrases.
 And they’re all true.

-Pew Research conducted a substantial nationwide study last year, interviewing almost 35,000 adults about local news.
+Pew Research conducted a substantial nationwide study, interviewing almost 35,000 adults about local news.
 70% of the respondents said weather is “important for daily life.”

 No other category comes close to that.
 News about crime was the second most important topic, followed by traffic, politics, education, and employment.
 Sorry sports fans, only 10% said news about their favorite teams was important.

 There’s more good news for broadcast meteorologists.
 Of those surveyed, 41% said TV is the preferred method of getting local news.
 Online sources came in a close second with 37%.
 Presumably, that includes the digital platforms programmed by local television stations.

 While the weather is the most important local news topic, the same survey said it was “very easy to stay informed” about it.

 Optimists might look at that response and say it indicates we’re doing a great job keeping everyone informed.
 The realist would acknowledge that it’s easy to stay informed because the forecast is easy to find.